fdabl/twitter-happiness/README.md

 In the graph folder, graph.R plots the frequency distribution of those words.

-transform.R and tojson.js transform the original ratings.txt to subset.json in the script/data folder,
+transform.R and tojson.js transform the original ratings.txt first to subset.txt and then to words.json
-which is the format that can be used by the node script.
+in the script/data folder.

 ## License